Latest From Our Articles

 • Food sensitivities and allergies

-• Hepatic/ liver dysfunction
+• Hepatic/liver dysfunction

-• Irritable bowel syndrome (IBS)
+• Irritable bowel syndrome

-How is leaky gut syndrome Diagnosed?
+How is leaky gut syndrome diagnosed?

-How can Leaky gut syndrome be managed?
+How can leaky gut syndrome be managed?

-It takes three to six months on average to mend and heal the gut.
+It takes 3-6 months on an average to mend and heal the gut.
 The goal is to restore intestinal function with the help of a supportive diet and supplements.
-To heal, one must first eliminate the possible culprits, such as yeast and parasites, before seeding the intestines with a healthy probiotic and feeding the healthy gut flora with a plant-based diet.It's crucial to remember that research on leaky gut syndrome is limited.
-It's also worth noting that self-treating a and ignoring or postponing professional medical attention might have catastrophic effects.
+To heal, one must first eliminate the possible causes, such as yeast and parasites, before seeding the intestines with a healthy probiotic and feeding the healthy gut flora with a plant-based diet.
+It's crucial to remember that research on leaky gut syndrome is limited.
+It's also worth noting that self-treating and ignoring or postponing professional medical attention might have catastrophic effects.
 Consult your doctor if you're experiencing any symptoms or have any worries about your health.

 The following diet changes can help heal the gut:

-• To enhance good gut bacteria, eat more probiotics.
+• Probiotics that enhance good gut bacteria

 • Prebiotic fiber-rich meals, such as veggies and whole grains